-- Ensuring the school has a coherent policy for LAC and previously-LAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and previously-LAC has received the appropriate training.
+- Ensuring the school has a coherent policy for LAC and previously-LAC. - Reviewing the school's policies and procedures in conjunction with legislation and statutory guidance. - Ensuring the designated teacher for LAC and previously-LAC has received the appropriate training. - Ensuring that appropriate staff have the information they need in relation to each looked after child's: - -Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents of those with parental responsibility. - -Care arrangements and the levels of authority delegated to the carer by the LA.

-- Ensuring that appropriate staff have the information they need in relation to each looked after child's: - -Legal status (i.e. whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents of those with parental responsibility. - -Care arrangements and the levels of authority delegated to the carer by the LA. - Ensuring that staff have the skills, knowledge and understanding to keep LAC and previously-LAC safe. - Ensuring LAC and previously-LAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of LAC in the school. - Ensuring they receive feedback from the headteacher and/or designated teacher regarding the effectiveness of the policy on an annual basis.
+- Ensuring that staff have the skills, knowledge and understanding to keep LAC and previously-LAC safe. - Ensuring that there are clear systems and processes in place for identifying and reporting possible safeguarding or mental health concerns amongst LAC and previously-LAC. - Ensuring LAC and previously-LAC have equal access to all areas of the curriculum and that reasonable adjustments are made, if necessary. - Reviewing the annual report produced by the designated teacher to evaluate the progress of LAC in the school. - Ensuring they receive feedback from the headteacher and/or designated teacher regarding the effectiveness of the policy on an annual basis.